-I work on a first-come, first-served basis, and I never take more clients than I can give the attention they deserve.
+I work on a first-come, first-served basis.
 If I can’t get to you right away, I can put you on a waiting list and will let you know approximately how long the wait will be.

 A complete manuscript reading and general overview of its strengths and weaknesses.
 The cost of this reading can be applied to any subsequent edit.
 If you’re not sure what kind of edit you need, or if a more extensive edit is out of your price range, this is a good place to start.